Wedding Vocabulary A-Z

 Head table- a table at a wedding reception where the bride, groom, and their wedding party will sit to eat dinner.
 This table usually faces outwards towards the rest of the guests

-Hen’s night- a gathering of the bride-to-be’s closest friends to celebrate their friendship and her upcoming marriage (also called a “bachelorette party”)
+Hen’s night- a gathering of the bride-to-be’s closest friends to celebrate their friendship and her upcoming marriage (also called a “bachelorette party”).
+Hen’s nights traditionally take place on the evening prior to the wedding, but with the rise in popularity of the bachelorette party, Hen’s nights have largely transitioned to earlier dates.

 Honeymoon- a vacation taken by the bride and groom following their wedding